 The metallurgical testing considered three phase of the deposit: the surface gruss, the sub-surface gruss and the mid-depth oxide.
 The surface gruss has an average head grade of 0.54% copper, extraction of 73% and acid consumption of 20.5 kilograms per tonne.

 The sub-surface gruss has a head grade of 0.15% copper, extraction of 68.1% and acid consumption of 11.5 kg per tonne and the mid-depth oxide has a head grade of 0.27% copper, extraction of 79.2% and acid consumption of 11.9 kg per tonne.

 Willoughby points out that there is a flip side to having slightly lower extractions and higher acid usage: the weathered rock should make for cheaper mining costs due to significantly lower crushing costs.

 The Contact deposit is described as a structurally controlled hydrothermal zone in granodiorite.
 While not classic porphyry it is considered to be of a porphyritic style where the stockworks of mineralized veinlets disseminate copper into the surrounding rock.

 Willoughby says the best comparables for the deposit are in Nevada’s Yerington district, roughly 80-km southeast of Reno where Nevada Copper (NCU-T) has the Pumpkin Hollow project and Quaterra Resources (QTA-V) has its MacArthur Mine.

 As for how the volatile global economy could affect Contact, Willoughby says the project is insulated in some ways.

-And with China consuming 40% of the global copper supply, and recent reports out of the U.S. that housing starts are up and car sales are higher, too, Willoughby has reason to stay optimistic about the future price of copper.
+And with China still consuming 40% of the global copper supply, and recent reports out of the U.S. that housing starts are up and car sales are higher, too, Willoughby has reason to stay optimistic about the future price of copper.